ethyca/fides/docs/fides/docs/ui/datastores.md

 ![manual connection](../img/admin_ui/manual_connection.png)

-One selected, Fides allows you to name and describe your manual connection, as well as provide a list of connection owners.
+Once selected, Fides allows you to name and describe your manual connection, as well as provide a list of connection owners.
 These owners will be contacted by email when needed to respond to a privacy request with a manual component.

 To continue, select **Save**.